Iniya Uravu Poothathu: Soundtrack

 The soundtrack was composed by Ilaiyaraaja, and lyrics were written by Vaali.

 Release and reception

 Iniya Uravu Poothathu was released on 21 October 1987, Diwali day.
 The Indian Express wrote, "There are points where the story lacks credibility and the film begins to drag but with lively comedy by S. V. Sekhar [...] and good work by Cho [...] the going is somewhat smooth."
-The film was also reviewed by Jayamanmadhan of Kalki.
+Jayamanmadhan of Kalki praised Ilaiyaraaja's music, the cinematography, Suresh-Nadhiya's pairing and appreciated Sridhar for narrating an old story in an interesting manner.
+Balumani of Anna felt the film was humourous in first half, goes slightly dull in second half but praised the climax.
+He appreciated Sridhar for keeping the film humorous and also praised him for portraying the female protagonist as bold women.